andrechristikan/ack-nestjs-boilerplate/README.md

 yarn test
 ```

-For specific test use this
+For specific test do this

 * Unit testing